 - Click on the site's alert status for more information

-- Generally safe (green) - no toxic blue-green algae blooms were present along these shoreline areas when we sampled.
+No toxic blue-green algae blooms were present along these shoreline areas.
 These areas should be safe for recreational uses.

-- Low alert (yellow) - these shoreline areas have blue-green algae that produce toxins, but toxin concentrations are currently below levels of concern.
+These shoreline areas have blue-green algae at levels below bloom conditions.
+If toxin testing was conducted, toxin concentrations are below levels of concern for recreational use.
 These areas are open for recreation, but caution is advised in any areas where dense accumulations or scums are apparent.

-- High alert (red) - these shorelines have blue-green algae in dense scums, at least in some areas, and toxin concentrations are above levels of concern.
+These shorelines have blue-green algae in dense scums at least in some areas.
+If toxin testing was conducted, toxin concentrations are at or above levels of concern for recreational use.
 The water is not safe for recreational use in areas that contain scums.
-Please see Department of Health information about beach closings and hazardous areas.

 - To report a suspected algae bloom or for more information: